nhinhi22jenny/EziResiFinal/README.md

 backend will start running. note the url. make sure it is the same url in frontent app.tsx file

-### 2. Run Frontend
+### Run Frontend
-   2.1 Open a new terminal to run frontend simultaneously with Backend parts above 2.2 Running these commands will start the frontend:
+1. Open a new terminal to run frontend simultaneously with Backend parts above
+2. Change directory to Frontend folder
+3. Running these commands will start the frontend:

 `npm install`